 There are many ceramic coatings available today on the market.
 While quality ceramic coatings provide easier maintenance and some protection, there is a lot of incorrect information circulated about ceramic coatings.
-We would like to point out one thing right away: ceramic coatings do not protect against everything on the road.
-In fact, there are several misconceptions about the benefits of ceramic coatings that we want to set straight so that those interested in ceramic coatings can have accurate information and realistic expectations for optimal decision making.
+We would like to point out one thing right away: Modesta coatings do not protect against everything on the road.
+In fact, there are several misconceptions about the benefits of coatings that we want to set straight so that those interested in coatings can have accurate information and realistic expectations for optimal decision making.

 1. True or False: Ceramic Coatings are Permanent

 False.
 While they form a permanent bond to the clear coat on the surface of a vehicle, this does not mean the effects of the coating are permanent.
 The reality is that environmental stressors such as sun exposure, dirt, salt, and even washing your car will contribute to the breakdown of the coating over time.
 Typically, coatings will last anywhere from 2-6 years depending on the quality of the coating and it’s intended use.

 2. True or False: With a ceramic coating, I will not have to wash my vehicle

 False.
 While a coating changes the surface tension on the clear coat and makes the surface slick, thus resulting in dirt bonding less easily, a vehicle with a coating is still susceptible to getting dirty.
 Ceramic coatings help with the maintenance and make it easier to wash the car as it will cut down on the amount of washing needed.
 The vehicle will also stay clean for a longer period of time, however, these coatings will not but eliminate the need to wash your car.